-The kingdom of Norway was established in 872 as a merger of many petty kingdoms and has existed continuously for many years -1,150.
+The Kingdom of Norway was established in 872, as a merger of many petty kingdoms and has existed continuously for over 1,150years.
 From 1537 to 1814, Norway was a part of the Kingdom of Denmark and Norway, and, from 1814 to 1905, it was united with the Kingdom of Sweden.
-The country was neutral during the First World War and remained so until April 1940, when the country was invaded and occupied by Nazi Germany until the end of World War II.
+The country was neutral during the First World War and remained so, until April 1940, when the country was invaded and occupied by Nazi Germany, until the end of World War II.

 Norway has a very low crime rate.

 Norway has one of the highest GDPs per capita in the world.
 It ranked first on the World Happiness Report for 2017 and currently ranks first on the OECD Better Life Index, the Index of Public Integrity, the Freedom Index and the Democracy Index.

 Norway is not a member state of the European Union (EU).
 However, it is part of the European Economic Area (EEA).

 Oslo is my last European capital to visit.
 It's not exactly charming, like Bergen, but it's a small and sweet.
 A pleasant and easy place.
 It's spacious, with plenty of green areas.
 And the city is shown to good effect under cloudless skies.

 Norway’s ancient capital wasn’t always called Oslo.
 Founded in 1040, its name was originally spelt Ânslo or Áslo.
 In 1624, a great fire destroyed large parts of the city, and it was decided to rebuild it closer to the Akershus Fortress.
 At the same time its name was changed to Christiania, in honour of the ruling monarch, King Christian IV.
 Between 1814 and 1905, Norway and Sweden were united in one kingdom and Oslo was the co-official capital, with Stockholm.
 In 1925, the city was renamed Oslo.